Skip to content

 • Implement git reset with --soft, --mixed, and --hard flags to intentionally manipulate the working directory, staging area, and commit history in order to correct architectural mistakes.

-• Diagnose and recover from catastrophic Git mistakes (like a botched interactive rebase or an accidental hard reset) using git reflog to trace and restore orphaned commits.
+• Diagnose and recover from catastrophic Git mistakes, including botched rebases and accidental hard resets, using git reflog to trace and restore orphaned commits.

 • Evaluate when to use git revert versus git reset based on branch protection rules, collaboration constraints, and the need to preserve an immutable audit trail.